tekumara/notes/bazel.md

 ## Phases

-Loading, analysis, and execution - see https://docs.bazel.build/versions/master/skylark/concepts.html#evaluation-model
+Loading, analysis, and execution - see [Evaluation model](https://docs.bazel.build/versions/master/skylark/concepts.html#evaluation-model)

 By design, loading a .bzl file has no visible side-effect, it only defines values and functions.